CruGlobal/global_registry_models/README.md

 ## Tests

-Your code should be covered with some tests before it's published to Github.
+Your code should be covered with some tests before it's published to GitHub.

 Run all tests with `./bin/rake test`

 Run a single test file with `./bin/rake test test/path/to/my_test.rb`

+## Authentication

+Authentication uses TheKey.me SSO service.
+TheKey.me is an implementation of the CAS protocol, so we use the gem [rack-cas](https://github.com/biola/rack-cas/) to handle this.